florianspy/blocsie/README.md

 ### installation
 * Install the unity perception package following the guide https://docs.unity3d.com/Packages/com.unity.perception@1.0/manual/SetupSteps.html
 * Install the unity ros_tcp_endpoint package following the guide https://github.com/Unity-Technologies/ROS-TCP-Connector
-* Download unity project from
+* Download unity package from
 https://drive.google.com/file/d/1koVoI8hh0QAry02isOlENKvnfQ_PISZm/viewImport and install package in Unity
 * Ensure that you are using Vulkan as graphics api which can be set under Project Settings->Player->Disable "Auto Graphics API for ".
 Then at "Graphics APIs for " drag Vulkan to the top of the list.
 * Ensure that under Project Settings->Physics->Simulation Mode is set to Script.